Product Name: VISON POLY MUD

 Interior or exterior floors

-American National Standard Specification for the installation of the installation of ceramic tile ANSI 108.1
+American National Standard Specification for the installation of ceramic tile ANSI 108.1

 ASTM C109 Standard Test Method for Compressive Strength of Hydraulic

-For best results, maintain all tiling materials, substrates, room and adhesives at 50°-70°F (10-21°C) for 24 hours before and 48 hours after installation.
+For best results, maintain all tiling materials, substrates, room, and adhesives at 50°-70°F (10-21°C) for 24 hours before and 48 hours after installation.
 In a clean mixing container, add 50 lbs.
-(22.68 kg) VISON POLY MUD to 3 to 3 1/4 quarts clean, cool water.
-Mix material to thick consistency.
+(22.68 kg) VISON POLY MUD to 3 to 3 1/4 quarts of clean, cool water.
+Mix material to a thick consistency.

 General Surface Prep

-All surfaces must be dry, structurally sound.
-Remove all grease, oil, dirt, curing compounds, sealers, adhesives or any other contaminant that would prevent a good bond.
+All surfaces must be dry, and structurally sound.
+Remove all grease, oil, dirt, curing compounds, sealers, adhesives, or any other contaminant that would prevent a good bond.
 Glossy or painted surfaces must be sanded, and stripped of all contaminants.
 Concrete must be free of efflorescence and not subject to hydrostatic pressure.
 Concrete slabs should have a coarse finish to enhance the bond.
-Ambient temperature should be maintained above 50º F (10º C) or below 100º F (38ºC) for 72 hours to achieve proper bond.
+The ambient temperature should be maintained above 50º F (10º C) or below 100º F (38ºC) for 72 hours to achieve a proper bond.

-Will be approximate 50 square feet per 50 lb. bag at 1/8” thickness.
+It will be approximately 50 square feet per 50 lb. bag at 1/8” thickness.